 Damaris is a finance professional with a wealth of experience in finance in the humanitarian sector, where she has worked for 9 years.
 She is currently the Global Senior Management Accountant for Purposeful, an Africa-rooted global hub for girls’ organizing and activism.
 Prior to joining Purposeful, she was the Grants and Operations Manager at Akili Dada.
 She has also served in various Finance & Accounting roles at the Lutheran World Federation.
 She holds a bachelor’s degree in Commerce – Finance from the Catholic University of Eastern Africa and is currently pursuing an MBA in Finance and Strategic Management from United States International University- Africa.
 She is passionate about promoting access to quality education, creating awareness for girls and women’s rights, and enabling them to identify and articulate issues that are important to them.

-Aimee is the Risk Office Director at Protiviti.
+Aimee is Board Chair at WGEP, and the Global Risk Office Director at Protiviti.
 Aimee has over 20 years of experience in the information systems field with a background in information risk management and cyber security.
 Aimee enjoys spending time with family and friends, planning vacations, and having dinner parties at home.
 In addition to coaching and supporting women in the workplace, Aimee enjoys serving alongside WGEP to advocate and enable more women and girls globally to reach their full potential!

 Tria is currently director of global development programs at the Chicago Council on Global Affairs and oversees the Women, Equity, and Global Development Forum.
 Prior to joining the Council, she spent nearly a decade working for the United Nations in the Executive Office of the Secretary-General, and for UNICEF.
 Tria holds a BA in political science and sociology from the University of Alberta.
 She is fluent in French and Italian.